 CleanMyMac X can also help you manage your login items and launch agents, both of which can drain your Mac’s power.
-Click the Optimization tab on the sidebar of CleanMyMac X, and click on Login Items.
-You’ll see a list of apps that start when you login.
-Go through the list on sofrware window and check the box next to any apps you don’t use, and press Remove to get rid of them.
+Click the Optimization tab on CleanMyMac X’s sidebar, and click Login Items.
+You’ll see a list of apps that start when you log in.
+Go through the list on the software window, check the box next to any apps you don’t use, and press Remove to remove them.

-Use the same method to go through your Launch Agents, then go to Hung Applications.
+Use the same method to go through your Launch Agents and then to Hung Applications.
 If there are any, check the box and click Quit.

 CleanMyMac X also has tools to help you clean out junk that may be taking up a lot of space on your system, and it has a Maintenance section packed with tools that take care of your macOS to keep it running smoothly.

-Big Sur is an essential update for macOS, but it may slow your Mac down.
-If you find that your Mac is on a go-slow after installing Big Sur, then following the steps above should get it back up to Speed.
+Big Sur/Monterey is an essential update for macOS, but it may slow your Mac down.
+If your Mac is on a go-slow after installing the latest macOS Update, following the steps above should get it back up to Speed.